JnsLns/ptb_experiment_template/README.md

 ### Trial generation: struct `t`

 The *.mat file created in trial generation must contain a struct `t` with fields
 * `t.s`, with sub-fields that specify any paradigm-level settings (e.g., for maximum allowed response time you could define a field `t.s.maxResponseTime = 1000`).
 It's up to you how you use these settings in your experimental code.
-There are however some reserved field names with built-in functionality (see below).
+There are however some reserved field names with built-in functionality (described [here](#reserved-field-names-in-ts-and-es).
 * `t.triallist`, a MATLAB table object.
 Each row holding one trial and columns corresponding to trial properties, such as stimulus positions or colors.
 It is again up to you how the experimental code uses what is stored in the table, except for a few reserved column names with built-in funtionality (see below).

 ### Experiment: struct `e`